-- If consent is being used this must be provided before any data are transferred by the MRA to the MAH/CH. - Personal information must not be forwarded to the MAH/CH if consent has not been given, or there isn't another alternative lawful basis in place (e.g.: Legitimate Interests supported by a Legitimate Interest Assessment; note: the lawful basis must be agreed before any processing can take place) although the subject can still take part in the MR. Under these circumstances the MRA must forward AEs as an anonymous report. - If the data subject has already notified the relevant authorities or MAH/CH, AEs from MR should still be forwarded to the MAH/CH. - When relying on consent for receiving and transferring personal data the sponsoring organisation could be named when personal information is obtained during MR (EU GDPR, 2018).
+- If consent is being used this must be provided before any data are transferred by the MRA to the MAH/CH. - Measures should be in place to ensure the use of AI is compliant with relevant data protection regulations (e.g. EU GDPR, US state regulations)? - Measures should be in place to mitigate the risk of non-human respondent input to data collection where AEs arise, e.g., Chatbot or use of "synthetic" data. - Personal information must not be forwarded to the MAH/CH if consent has not been given, or there isn't another alternative lawful basis in place (e.g.: Legitimate Interests supported by a Legitimate Interest Assessment; note: the lawful basis must be agreed before any processing can take place) although the subject can still take part in the MR. Under these circumstances the MRA must forward AEs as an anonymous report. - If the data subject has already notified the relevant authorities or MAH/CH, AEs from MR should still be forwarded to the MAH/CH. - When relying on consent for receiving and transferring personal data the sponsoring organisation could be named when personal information is obtained during MR (EU GDPR, 2018).
 For very specific studies, such as in-licensing or requirement of local codes, e.g., Denmark, the sponsor should not be identified.
-The data subject should provide their consent to participate on this basis (preferably documented) or decline. - Consent for processing personal data for AE reporting purposes may be obtained at the start or end of the interview, as it is not essential for participating in MR. - Information about an AE from a MR subject that relates to someone else's experience e.g., a patient's carer, relative or friend, it must be reported to the MAH/CH without the personal details of the individual who experienced it as they have not consented to their details being forwarded.
+The data subject should provide their consent to participate on this basis (preferably documented) or decline. - Consent for processing personal data for AE reporting purposes may be obtained at the start or end of the interview, as it is not essential for participating in MR. - Information about an AE from a MR subject that relates to someone else's experience e.g., a patient's carer, relative or friend, must be reported to the MAH/CH without the personal details of the individual who experienced it as they have not consented to their details being forwarded.